learn-co-curriculum/react-hooks-redux-dispatch-with-events/README.md

 ## Brief Redux Review

-By now, you've learned a lot about redux, but the basic story about it has not
+By now, you've learned a lot about Redux, but the basic story about it has not
 changed:

 ```txt
 Action -> Reducer -> New State
 ```

 For example, to increase our state we call `dispatch({type: 'counter/increment'})`.
 Our dispatch function calls our reducer which updates state, and then we render that view on the page.

 In the previous section, we learned that by dispatching an initial action and having a default argument in our reducer, we can set up our initial state.